ndcarlos/spotify-project/README.md

 # Spotify Web API

 This repository contains various files, scripts, and applications I created using Spotify's Web API.
-The files serve different purposes: some are standalone applications, while others are reusable functions and components used across multiple scripts.
+The files serve different purposes: some are standalone applications, while others are reusable functions and scripts used across multiple applications.

 ## Table of Contents